wJoenn/louisramosdev/content/blogs/frontend-webdev-from-beginner-to-developer.md

 There are a lot of solutions here and the one that fits you the most will depend on your preference or your region.
 Your first choice should be among <button class="embed" data-src="https://youtube.com/embed/Tn6-PIqc4UM">React</button>, <button class="embed" data-src="https://youtube.com/embed/nhBVL41-_Cw">Vue.js</button> or <button class="embed" data-src="https://youtube.com/embed/Ata9cSC2WpM">Angular</button>.
 They are the most widely used and tbh the only ones that have a professional demand.

 How to choose between them then ?<br />
 The first thing would be to have a glance at each and see if one catches your eye or not.
-If you don't don't see anything that seems to be more interesting than the rest then the other solution is just to see what's in higher demand in your area.
+If you don't see anything that seems to be more interesting than the rest then the other solution is just to see what's in higher demand in your area.
 Most often than not that'll mean <button class="embed" data-src="https://youtube.com/embed/Tn6-PIqc4UM">React</button>.

-I'm a <button class="embed" data-src="https://youtube.com/embed/nhBVL41-_Cw">Vue.js</button> dev so that's what I'm gonna go with for the rest of this article but any tool I'll mention further down will have its equivalent for other frameworks and it'll be easy for you to figure them out.<br /><br />
+I'm a <button class="embed" data-src="https://youtube.com/embed/nhBVL41-_Cw">Vue.js</button> dev so that's what I'm gonna go with for the rest of this article but any tool I'll mention further down will have its equivalent for other frameworks and it'll be easy for you to figure them out.<br /><br /><br />

 ### 8. <button class="embed" data-src="https://youtube.com/embed/nhBVL41-_Cw">Vue.js</button>